Compact Position Reporting Algorithm

 Muñoz, A Formal Analysis of the Compact Position Reporting Algorithm

-, accepted, 9th Working Conference on Verified Software:
+, Proceedings of the 9th Working Conference on Verified Software:

 The formal development requires PVS 6.0 and the current version